akarsh-shrivastava/Ahalya/README.md

  <br>

 ### Running
-Save the assembly code with .lsm extention
+Save the assembly code with .lsm extention <br>
-To assemble
+To assemble:
 ```bash
 lasm filename.lsm
 ```
 filename.ahl will be created <br>
-To run
+To run:
 ```bash
 ahalya filename.ahl
 ```